ugoenyioha/tea/README.md

 5. asdf (thirdparty): [mvaldes14/asdf-tea](https://github.com/mvaldes14/asdf-tea)

+### Log in to gitea from tea

+gitea can use many different authentication schemes, and not every authentication method will work with every gitea deployment.
+When you are a gitea instance administrator you can tweak your settings to fit your use case.
+For the method that is most likely to work with any gitea deployment use the following steps:

+1. Open the gitea web in a web browser

+2. Do whatever it takes to log in to gitea in your web browser.
+Any MFA, IDP, or whatever else should be available this way.

+3. In gitea settings generate an application token with at least **user read** permissions.
+If you want to do anything useful with the token add additional permissions/scopes.

+4. Run `tea login add`, select **application token** authentication when asked for authentication type, and answer **yes** to the question if you have a token.
+Paste the generated token when asked for one.

+You should now be logged in to your gitea instance from tea.

+Since 0.10 gitea supports the much simpler oauth workflow but oauth may not be available on all gitea deployments, and gets much more complex when running tea on a remote system.

 ### Shell completion

 If you installed from source or the package does not provide the completions with it you can add them yourself with `tea completion <shell>` command which is not visible in help.
 To generate the completions run one of the following commands depending on your shell.